tom-f-oconnell/choice/design/lasercut/README.md

 in other programs.
 They were generated in Librecad, the same program used to draw the master DXFs.
 These intermediates should load OK in at least Coreldraw.

+To get a DXF suitable for import into KiCAD, for use as the outline of the
+board:
+- Make a copy of the DXF with the edges you want
+- In the copy (at least relevant to LibreCAD):
+  - delete all layers / features other than the edges
+  - select any blocks in your design and `Tools->Modify->Explode` them
+  - delete all blocks
+- (temporarily) change page settings in KiCAD PCB Layout Editor view of either the ceiling or the floor board, whichever you want to import new edges to.
+  - `File->Page Settings->Orientation->Landscape`
+- `File->Import->DXF`
+- Change page settings back to portrait, so boards fit on page for printing.

+TODO put this in a README in PCB directories somewhere To generate negative of copper layer for etchant mask:
+- (in KiCAD) `File->Plot`
+- Select `SVG` from dropdown
+- Check `Mirrored plot` and `Negative plot`
+- Change any other settings you want, including perhaps what to do with edges.
+- Plot
+- Print the SVG output in some program that maintains scale (Inkscape works)

+The existing negative is in `design/pcb/gerber/ceiling/<...>.svg`.

 #### TODO
 - maybe delete all of either the SVGs or the EPS
 - maybe generate all of one or both for all files